Aly Khan: Second marriage and divorce

-Aly Khan and his family were heavily involved in horse racing, owning and racing horses.
-Hayworth had no interest in the sport, but became a member of the Del Mar Thoroughbred Club anyway.
+Khan and his family were heavily involved in horse racing, owning and racing horses.
+Hayworth had no interest in the sport but became a member of the Del Mar Thoroughbred Club anyway.
 Her filly, Double Rose, won several races in France and finished second in the 1949 Prix de l'Arc de Triomphe.

 In 1951, while still married to Hayworth, Khan was spotted dancing with the actress Joan Fontaine in the nightclub where he and his wife had met.
 Hayworth threatened to divorce him in Reno, Nevada, US.
 In early May, Hayworth moved to Nevada to establish legal residence to qualify for a divorce.
-She stayed at Lake Tahoe, Nevada with their daughter, saying there was a threat the child would be kidnapped.
+She stayed at Lake Tahoe, Nevada with their daughter, saying there was a risk the child would be kidnapped.
 Hayworth filed for divorce from Khan on 2 September 1951, on the grounds of "extreme cruelty, entirely mental in nature."